The Atacama Cosmology Telescope: A Measurement of the DR6 CMB Lensing Power Spectrum and its Implications for Structure Growth: Introduction

 With the advent of low-noise, high-resolution CMB telescopes such as the Atacama Cosmology Telescope (ACT), the South Pole Telescope (SPT), and the \textit{Planck} satellite, CMB lensing has progressed rapidly from first detections to high-precision measurements.
 First direct evidence of CMB lensing came from cross-correlation measurements with \textit{Wilkinson Microwave Anisotropy Probe (WMAP)} data~\citep{Smith2007}; ACT reported the first CMB lensing power spectrum detection and the first constraints on cosmological parameters from lensing spectra, including evidence of dark energy from the CMB alone~\citep{Das2011, sherwin2011}.
 Since then, lensing power spectrum measurements have been made by multiple groups, with important advances made by the SPT, POLARBEAR and BICEP/Keck teams \abds{as well as ACT}~\citep{van_Engelen_2012,polarbear,Story_2015,BICEP2016,PhysRevD.95.123529,Omori_2017,Wu_2019,Bianchini_2020}.
 The \textit{Planck} team has made key contributions to CMB lensing over the past decade and has made the highest precision measurement of the lensing power spectrum prior to this work, with a $40\sigma$ significance\footnote{\abds{Throughout this work, the significance of a lensing power spectrum measurement is defined as the ratio of the best-fit lensing amplitude $\Alens$ to the error on this quantity.}} measurement presented in their official 2018 release~\citep{Planck:2018} and a $42\sigma$ measurement demonstrated with the \texttt{NPIPE} data~\citep{Carron_2022}. \abds{With \textit{Planck} lensing and now separately with the measurements presented in this paper, CMB lensing measurements have achieved precision that is competitive with any galaxy weak lensing measurement.
 CMB lensing is thus one of our most powerful modern probes of the growth of cosmic structure.}

 \bds{The goal of our work is to perform a new measurement of the CMB lensing power spectrum with state-of-the-art precision.
-This lensing spectrum will allow us to perform a stringent test of our cosmological model, comparing our lensing measurements from redshifts $z\sim0.5$--$5$ with $\Lambda$CDM structure growth predictions based on CMB power spectra probing primarily $z\sim1100$.
+This lensing spectrum will allow us to perform a stringent test of our cosmological model, comparing our lensing measurements from redshifts $z\sim0.5$--$5$ with flat-$\Lambda$CDM \footnote{Unless otherwise stated we will refer to $\Lambda$CDM as an abbreviation to flat-$\Lambda$CDM.} structure growth predictions based on CMB power spectra probing primarily $z\sim1100$.
 Our lensing power spectrum will also constrain key parameters such as the sum of neutrino masses, the Hubble parameter, and the curvature of the Universe, as explored in our companion paper \citep{dr6-lensing-cosmo}.}